rodrigo-glez/eda-practice-titanic/README.md

 This project is a beginner-friendly exploratory data analysis (EDA) of the classic Titanic dataset, designed to practice Python, pandas, seaborn, and version control using Git and GitHub.

+The Notebook used for analysis can be found in `/notebooks/eda_titanic.ipynb` and all generated plots/visualizations in `/figures`.

 ## Project Goals

 - Practice essential data manipulation and visualization techniques using Python (pandas, seaborn, matplotlib).
 - Analyze key variables related to passenger survival in the Titanic dataset.
 - Gain hands-on experience with version control using Git and GitHub in a professional development environment.
-- Lay the groundwork for a future project involving predictive modeling (e.g., logistic or linear regression).
+- Lay the groundwork for a future project involving predictive modeling.

 ## Dataset